Credal Bayesian Deep Learning: Introduction

-We summarize our contributions next: (1) We present IBNNs, and develop the theoretical tools and the procedure required to use them in practice.
-(2) We present theoretical results to show that IBNNs are more robust than BNNs to prior and likelihood misspecification, and to distribution shifts.
-We also prove how IBNNs can be used to specify sets of outcomes that enjoy probabilistic guarantees.
-(3) We apply IBNNs to model two safety critical systems.
+We summarize our contributions next: (1) We present CBDL, and develop the theoretical tools and the algorithm required to use it in practice.
+(2) We show that a CBDL approach is more robust than single BNNs to prior and likelihood misspecification, and to distribution shifts.
+We also explain how, during inference, the credal set of posteriors $\mathcal{P}_\text{post}$ on the network parameters obtained during training is used to derive a credal set of predictive distributions $\mathcal{P}_\text{pred}$, and in turn a set of outcomes -- or a single outcome -- that enjoys probabilistic guarantees.\footnote{Once again, as we shall see in section \ref{proc}, we approximate the elements of the posterior and the predictive credal sets using Variational Inference (VI).} (3) We show how CBDL is better at quantifying and disentangling predictive AU and EU than single BNNs and ensemble of BNNs.\footnote{We note in passing how recently \cite{unc-quant-im-net} show that (finite) deep ensembles are the current state-of-the-art methods for quantifying and disentangling different types of uncertainties on ImageNet.
+Our experiments show that CBDL improves on (finite) ensembles of BNNs, both in uncertainty quantification and disentanglement, and in downstream tasks performances.
+Together with the findings in \cite{unc-quant-im-net}, this is an additional argument in favor of the effectiveness of our methodology.} We also apply CBDL to two safety critical systems to demonstrate its downstream tasks capabilities.
 One, motion prediction for autonomous driving, and two, the human insulin and blood glucose dynamics for artificial pancreas control.
-We demonstrate improvements in both these settings with respect to ensemble of BNNs methods.
+We demonstrate improvements in both these settings with respect to ensemble of BNNs methods, the reason being that better uncertainty quantification leads to a positive impact on the decisions made using them.

-Before moving on, let us point out that while IBNNs pay a computational price coming from the use of credal sets, they are able to quantify epistemic uncertainty, unlike BNNs, and to do so in a principled manner, unlike ensemble of BNNs.
-In addition, they require less stringent assumptions on the nature of the prior and likelihood ambiguity faced by the agent than other imprecise-probabilities-based techniques, as explained in Appendices \ref{use_credal_sets} and \ref{references-2}.
-We also stress that if the scholar prioritizes computational efficiency, they should use backpropagation-based methods, as they are much faster than Bayesian techniques.
-In safety-critical situations instead -- where using uncertainty-informed methods is crucial for the downstream task performance -- IBNNs are the natural choice.
+Before moving on, let us point out that while CBDL pays a computational price coming from the use of credal sets, it is able to quantify both (predictive) EU and AU, and to do so in a principled manner, unlike single and ensembles of BNNs.
+In addition, it requires less stringent assumptions on the nature of the prior and likelihood ambiguity faced by the agent than other imprecise-probabilities-based techniques, as explained in Appendices \ref{use_credal_sets} and \ref{references-2}.
+We also stress that if the user prioritizes computational efficiency, they should use non-Bayesian methods, as they are faster to implement than Bayesian techniques.
+In safety-critical situations instead -- where using uncertainty-informed methods is crucial for quantifying the types of uncertainties, but also for the outcome of the analysis at hand -- CBDL is a natural choice.